Improving Entropy-Based Test-Time Adaptation from a Clustering View: Clustering Interpretation of Entropy-Based TTA

-\textbf{Deep Mini-Batch K-Means:} We also give a brief description of deep mini-batch k-means~\cite{bottou1994convergence, bejar2013k}, which is used to interpret EBTTA methods.
-In the deep mini-batch k-means, the centers are first initialized, and then the A (assign) and U (update) steps are conducted alternately (see Appendix for a more formal description).
+\textbf{Mini-Batch K-Means:} We give a brief description of mini-batch k-means~\cite{bottou1994convergence, bejar2013k}, which is used to interpret EBTTA methods.
+In the mini-batch k-means, the centers are first initialized, and then the \textbf{A} (assignment) and \textbf{U} (updating) steps are conducted alternately .